Note: this blog was originally published on September 2, 2022.

 • Is my service resilient to slow or failed dependencies?

-Our systems will scale less efficiently
+Systems will scale less efficiently

 Scaling is an inherent benefit of distributed systems and cloud-native applications.
 One of the main draws of cloud platforms like AWS, Azure, and GCP is that they support automatic scaling.
 Once demand reaches a certain threshold, the platform can automatically provision and deploy new systems to add capacity and lower your overall resource saturation.
-If you don't have autoscaling, you'll either need to monitor your systems' usage continually and manually deploy new systems when required or risk exhausting all available resources once demand reaches too high of a level.
+If you don't have autoscaling, you'll either need to monitor your systems' usage continually and manually deploy new systems when required or risk exhausting all available resources once demand reaches too high.
 Both situations can cost you time, money, effort, or even downtime due to crashes.

-We'll be more susceptible to zone and region failures
+Services will be more susceptible to zone and region failures

 The unfortunate reality about complex systems is that they can fail anytime and for any reason.
-Cloud providers work hard to ensure their systems are reliable—or at the very least, can failover quickly—but it's up to us as engineers to ensure our services and applications can do the same.
+Cloud providers work hard to ensure their systems are reliable—or, at the very least, can failover quickly—but it's up to us as engineers to ensure our services and applications can do the same.
 Some scenarios could negatively impact us in a way that a cloud provider can't immediately resolve, such as a zone or region outage.

 The great thing about today's distributed systems is that redundancy can be mostly automated.
-For example, Kubernetes lets you easily replicate individual services using Deployments, and cloud compute platforms like Amazon EC2 let you set up completely redundant availability zones with automatic load balancing.
+For example, Kubernetes lets you easily replicate individual services using Deployments, and cloud computing platforms like Amazon EC2 let you set up completely redundant availability zones with automatic load balancing.
 This way, your systems and services will remain resilient even during large-scale outages.

-Network outages will have a greater impact on our systems
+Network outages will have a greater impact

 Modern applications often depend on external dependencies.
 These can include: